MCAA North construction begins soon at Walter Reed

 |0

-This work, MCAA North construction begins soon at Walter Reed, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, MCAA North construction begins soon at Walter Reed, by Bernard Little, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.